bitcointranscripts/bitcointranscripts/mit-bitcoin-expo/mit-bitcoin-expo-2022/lightning-panel.md

 And then you retry and you have to use the same hash.
 That's just the way the payments work right now.
 You have to use the same hash when you retry it because that's how the person you're paying is going to be able to effectuate the settlement after the contracts have been.
-So you commit, the payment makes it all the way to the node that's able to furnish the, we call it pre-image, but basically the unlock that will pull those funds out of escrow and each of the channels that it's been committed to.
+So you commit, the payment makes it all the way to the node that's able to furnish, we call it pre-image, but basically the unlock that will pull those funds out of escrow and each of the channels that it's been committed to.
-So basically, you have to provide, you can't use a different thing on payment reattempts.
+So basically, you can't use a different thing on payment reattempts.
 So to some extent, depending on what visibility and how many parties you're exposing that to, to some extent it exposes your intent of that identifier to make a payment, right?
 So, PTLC is the ability that at every hop that you make, and I don't know enough about the proposal.
 I think Andrew Poelstra was the first one to propose it.
 I'm going to get that name wrong.
-The cool thing about it is it allows you to have a separate identifier for every contract that you're committed to, you commit the funds to in escrow.
+The cool thing about it is it allows you to have a separate identifier for every contract that you commit the funds to in escrow.
 So every escrow key to unlock those funds is unique across every channel contract, so to speak, that the funds get escrowed in.

 Jeremy Rubin: 00:31:20